TroyNelson11/hobbyist-guide-to-rhoai/docs/02-enable-gpu-support.md

   - [ ] ~Line 29 `.spec.template.metadata.labels["machine.openshift.io/cluster-api-machineset"]` to match the new `.metadata.name`.
   - [ ] ~Line 51 `.spec.template.spec.providerSpec.value.instanceType` to `g4dn.4xlarge`.

-> [!TIP]
-> You can use `sed` or `yq` commands.
-However, sed is more limited and error-prone for complex YAML manipulations.
-If you have yq installed (a powerful YAML processor), it's much easier to handle such updates.

 - [ ] Remove the following fields:

   - [ ] ~Line 10 `generation`